 This review won't contain any spoilers regarding the series other than stuff that have already been written in the synopsis which is, of course, spoiler-free to divulge into.
 I should also note that this review is solely written from my anime-only watcher perspective, as I did not read the original material.

 Rokka no Yuusha unfortunately does not give the best first impression regarding it's actual story line and genre for people that are looking for a series to start.
 It gives off the impression of it being your average demon-fighting fantasy anime, and it's understandable to think of it as such at first glance.

-But that's not really the case.
+really the case.
 Or well, it's not really the case for the part that was adapted in this anime.
 The series is actually a niche mystery fantasy focused series that focuses into the vast Mesoamerican fantasy world and to find the potential impostor among them.
 As the synopsis for this anime points out.

 At first, the anime may give the impression of being stale, or boring.
 But the suspense in it between the main characters is something that is not easily found in your average anime.
 The settings of the series may not be the most original out there, but it is without doubt executed phenomenally

 The anime production is done by Studio Passione.
 As far as I am aware I consider this to be it's first major production.
 The anime has gorgeous colours and background visuals, especially at it's first episodes.
 Some of the background visuals could easily be considered to be put as wallpaper considering its exotic beauty.

 Unfortunately due to it's lack of success and it being the studio's first true production, the quality of the animation and art drops midway during the series where it's quite evident that the animation feels sketchy or/and has a lot of cutscenes.
 The facial expressions proportions are sometimes off too.
 I wouldn't call it completely bad, I find it acceptable and in the important scenes it thankfully delivers great quality.